I believe that it’s always better to get nutrients from the food that we eat rather than from supplements.

 I immediately started researching all sorts of information pertaining to honey and its benefits.
 What I found convinced me that perhaps raw honey needs to be in my medicine cabinet and not just my kitchen!

-A few months ago, I shared with you how important it is to protect your digestive system if you’re taking antibiotics.
+Some time ago, I shared with you how important it is to protect your digestive system if you’re taking antibiotics.
 One way to do this is to ensure you are eating enough foods with the “good bacteria,” also known as probiotics, your gut needs to be healthy.

 In addition to supporting our digestive systems, probiotics also help with constipation, mental sharpness, diarrhea, anxiety and depression, as well as keeping our immune system strong, among other benefits.
 These are all issues that concern especially boomers rather than younger people.